cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 Accounts wraps a go-ethereum account manager and provides that functionality.
 Accounts cannot be unlocked by default when starting ethermint as that is a security risk.
 They have to be unlocked through some GUI.
-The RPC server can send a message to the accounts routine to ask for information or to sign a transaction.
 It stores the keys the same way that go-ethereum deals with it inside the ethermint directory.

 reward
 """"""

-The reward strategy defines how to deal distribute rewards.
-If none is specified a default strategy will be used.
+The reward strategy defines how to distribute rewards.
 It holds the address that should receive the rewards (``coinbase``) and decides how much and when that address should be rewarded.
 It is passed in by the user of the library.

 ibc